hpe-container-platform-community/learn-kubedirector/docs/kd-admin/intro.md

 title: Introduction
 ---

-In this section we learn how to work with Kubedirector from the perspective of a Kubernetes administrator.
+In this section we learn how to interact with Kubedirector.